 We believe that an organization like the one we are building works best by collaborating with other organizations and diverse people across the state.
-While we have stayed small for our first two years, expanding the board and staff is a key goal of 2019, along with formalizing the role of volunteers we works with across projects.
+While we have stayed small for our first several years, expanding the board and staff is a key goal of 2020, along with formalizing the role of volunteers we works with across projects.

 Board of Directors

 Jay Blazek Crossley

 Jay Blazek Crossley was born in Whitney, grew up in Montrose, came to Austin for ten years to get two degrees from the University of Texas, moved back to Houston for ten years to work for Houston Tomorrow, and moved back to Austin in 2016 with his wife and young son to change the paradigm of transportation and urban planning in Texas.
 He holds a Masters in Public Affairs from the LBJ School at UT-Austin and the LINE Certificate from the Leadership Institute for Nonprofit Executives at Rice University.

 Crossley serves on the Austin Pedestrian Advisory Council, the Capital Metro Project Connect Advisory Network, the Texas Strategic Highway Safety Plan Stakeholder Committee and several emphasis area teams, and as a member of the Board of Directors of Vision Zero ATX.